Genivia/RE-flex/README.md

 The RE/flex software is fully self-contained.
 No other libraries are required.
 PCRE2 and Boost.Regex are optional to use as regex engines.

-The RE/flex repo includes tokenizers for Java, Python, C/C++, JSON, XML, YAML.
+The RE/flex repo includes a Mini C compiler demo and tokenizers for Java, Python, C/C++, JSON, XML, YAML.

 Installation